telereso/kmp-core/website/platforms/android/index.md

 }
 ```

-the models will exposed from the client it self , if case you need the models only, you can do the follwoing
+the models will exposed from the client it self , in case you needed the models only, you can do the follwoing

 ```groovy
 dependencies {